 The purpose of a backlink audit is to separate the links that benefit your SEO from those that do it harm.
 This should be based on authority, relevance and natural placement.

 Where you have discovered toxic backlinks, you should then take steps to remove or disavow these.
-Then you can start worrying about replacing them with quality links, for instance, through guest blogging.
+Then, you can start worrying about replacing them with quality links, for instance, through guest blogging.
 Here is some additional reading for you on SEO and Backlinks in general:

-How to do an analysis of a website
+How to analyze a website

 Local SEO Audit: How To Perform One and What To Look Out For

-SEO Basics to Benefit your Business Online
+SEO Basics to Benefit Your Business Online

 Do Google Ads Help with SEO?

-5 Ways your SEO Strategy Will Change
+5 Ways Your SEO Strategy Will Change

 YouTube SEO: How to Beat the YouTube Algorithm